How to Apply

 - computer programming

 Note: For the computer programming requirement, the course should be an undergraduate- or graduate-level course taken from a computer science department and have a strong programming component (for example, CSCI 1103: Introduction to Computer Programming in Java; this course is designed for students with no previous programming background who are interested in an introduction to programming).
-Equivalent professional experience involving programming may meet this requirement.
+You also have the option of taking GEOG 5541: Principles of Geocomputing (offered in the spring semester) to meet this requirement; you can take it as a non-degree student or during your first year in the MGIS program if admitted.
+Equivalent professional experience involving programming may meet this requirement as well.

 Applying for Admission